View Maurice McPheeters's Obituary on kpcnews.com and share memories

 A memorial service will be held at Martin's Tavern in Garrett on Sunday, Feb.
 23, 2020.

-Memorials may be directed to Feller and Clark Funeral Home to help with expenses.
+Memorials may be directed to Feller & Clark Funeral Home to help with expenses.